-According to U.S. Census Bureau 2019 Population Estimates, 132,853 people live within the NCRPC region that includes 12 counties.
+According to the 2020 U.S. Census, 133,874 people live within the NCRPC region that includes 12 counties.
 Residents of North Central Kansas account for 4.6 percent of the total Kansas population.
-Between the 2000 and 2010 decennial census enumerations, the region population decreased by 2,700 persons, a 1.9 percent decrease in overall population.
+Between the 2010 and 2020 decennial census enumerations, the region population decreased by 5,729 persons, a 4.1 percent decrease in overall population.
 The decline in population in North Central Kansas has a direct impact on all aspects contributing to quality of life, making it one of the highest priorities for NCRPC to address.
-Estimated Population Percent Change for 2010-2019 has decreased in all 12 counties.
+The total population percent change for the decennial census has decreased in all 12 counties.